turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 From your professional story, we'll craft your resume, your Turing portfolio, update your LinkedIn, inspire others through blog posts, personal websites, projects, and more.

+**Facilitator #2:** Using Slide #7, introduce the Turn & Talk by introducing the idea of storytelling with the following information:

 ### Elements of a Story
 We are all inherent storytellers.
 Stories are how we connect with each other.
 From fairy tales to novels to movies to podcasts, stories provide a way for people to share their experiences with others, building empathy and awareness of our universal experiences.